microsoft/dicom-server/docs/how-to-guides/configure-dicom-server-settings.md

 ## Additional Configuration Settings

-**Application Insights**: By default, Application Insights is enabled when you deploy the Medical Imaging Server for DICOM to Azure.
+**Application Insights**: By default, Application Insights is deployed, but not enabled, when you deploy the Medical Imaging Server for DICOM to Azure.
 To update this setting, navigate to your App Service:

 1. Select **Application Insights** from the menu.
-1. Select **Disable**.
+1. Select **Enable**.
 1. Select **Apply**.

 **OHIF Viewer**: By default, OHIF Viewer is enabled when you deploy the Medical Imaging Server for DICOM to Azure.
 To update this setting, navigate to your App Service: